JoarGunnarsson/WaveEquation/README.md

 This project provides a MATLAB script to numerically solve the wave equation in a square 2D domain.
 The solver is capable of handling both Dirichlet and Neumann boundary conditions, along with arbitrary initial conditions.
 Additionally, it supports optional features such as forcing a sinus wave motion in the center of the domain and introducing an optional energy friction term.
 This script uses the central finite differences scheme.

 ## Partial Differential Equation (PDE)
-The wave equation being solved by this script is a is given by:
+The wave equation being solved by this script is given by:

 <img src="Images/WaveEquationPDE.png" alt="Wave Equation with friction" width="200"/>